peter-hanzo/pyspur/README.md

 - [ ] Containerization of Code Verifiers
 - [ ] Leaderboard
 - [ ] Generate Spurs via AI

+Your feedback will be massively appreciated.
+Please [tell us](mailto:founders@pyspur.com?subject=Feature%20Request&body=I%20want%20this%20feature%3Ai) which features on that list you like to see next or request entirely new ones.

 # 🕸️ Why PySpur?